uswds/uswds-site/_together/01-summary.md

             <h3>Our primary focus was to learn…</h3>
             <div class="grid-row tablet:margin-x-neg-205">
               <div class="tablet:grid-col-3 tablet:padding-x-205">
-                {% include together/together-spot-item.html text="How teams are applying the lens of DEIA to their design work, and which patterns they’ve revised to be more equitable and inclusive." icon="search"%}
+                {% include together/together-spot-item.html text="How teams are <strong>applying the lens of DEIA</strong> to their design work, and which patterns they’ve revised to be more equitable and inclusive." icon="search"%}
               </div>
               <div class="tablet:grid-col-3 tablet:padding-x-205">
-                {% include together/together-spot-item.html text="What challenges agencies are facing with trying to adopt more inclusive design patterns." icon="lightbulb"%}
+                {% include together/together-spot-item.html text="What challenges agencies are facing with trying to <strong>adopt more inclusive design patterns.</strong>" icon="connect_without_contact"%}
               </div>
               <div class="tablet:grid-col-3 tablet:padding-x-205">
-                {% include together/together-spot-item.html text="Which specific interactions are most challenging and could use attention from USWDS." icon="insights"%}
+                {% include together/together-spot-item.html text="Which <strong>specific interactions are most challenging</strong> and could use attention from USWDS." icon="flag"%}
               </div>
               <div class="tablet:grid-col-3 tablet:padding-x-205">
-                {% include together/together-spot-item.html text="Who has design patterns that USWDS can leverage to begin their work." icon="search"%}
+                {% include together/together-spot-item.html text="Who has design <strong>patterns that USWDS can leverage</strong> to begin their work." icon="public"%}
               </div>
             </div>